splunk/kafka-connect-splunk/README.md

 ## Quick Start

-1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and Zookeeper on your local host.
-Confirm both are running.
+1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and confirm it is running.
 2. If this is a new install, create a test topic (eg: `perf`).
 Inject events into the topic.
 This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or the Kafka bundle [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
 3. Untar the package created from the build script: `tar xzvf kafka-connect-splunk-*.tar.gz` (Default target location is /tmp/kafka-connect-splunk-build/kafka-connect-splunk).
 4. Navigate to kafka-connect-splunk directory `cd kafka-connect-splunk`.